vadiscode/minecraft-griefing-scanner-bot/README.md

-# minecraft-griefing-scanner-bot
-Minecraft Griefing Tools Bot for Telegram
+# Minecraft Griefing Scanner Tool for Telegram

 Installation: Find the <Init(...> line at the end of the main.py file, change the API key to your own.
 And start the bot

+Coded by: vadiscode

+Open Source Software.